 self._tokens = self.capacity

-self._last_refill = time.monotonic()
+self._updated = time.monotonic()

-def _refill(self) -> None:
+def _replenish(self) -> None:

 now = time.monotonic()

-elapsed = now - self._last_refill
+elapsed = now - self._updated

 if elapsed > 0:

-self._tokens = min(self.capacity, self._tokens + (elapsed * self.refill_rate))
+self._tokens = min(self.capacity, self._tokens + elapsed * self.refill_rate)

-self._last_refill = now
+self._updated = now

-async def acquire(self, tokens: float = 1.0) -> bool:
+async def try_acquire(self, cost: float = 1.0) -> bool:

 async with self._lock:

-if self._tokens >= tokens:
+if self._tokens >= cost:

-self._tokens -= tokens
+self._tokens -= cost

 return True